 Mistake #7: I avoided writing, because what I wrote made me sad/scared/uncomfortable.

 I couldn't write while I was pregnant, and exhaustion was not the culprit.
-I tried working on both my Darby Davenport novella follow-up and Pitch, the third book in the Farsighted series.
+I tried working on both my romance novella follow-up and Pitch, the third book in the Farsighted series.
 Both made me cry, shake, and feel sick.
 Both gave me nightmares.
 My romance made me blush, and I was afraid even to let my husband read it, let alone my mother or my fetus!

 I thought of giving up writing forever, since I clearly couldn't do it anymore.
 It took me a while to realize that I didn't have to give up my craft, I just had to make something different.